dice-group/Lemming/README.md

 -->

 We also have scripts to manage the lifecycle of the triple stores, as well as upload the graphs to the triple store and starting IGUANA.
+The scripts may need changes depending on the location of triple stores binary files/installation.
-You need to specify the folder where the graphs are located:
+To use them, you need to specify the folder where the graphs are located:

 ```
 ./exec_all.sh /home/lemming/generated_graphs/